Home » Biblical Meanings » Biblical Meaning Of East Wind

 The symbolism of the east wind encourages us to reflect on our choices and their impact on ourselves and others.
 It reminds us that we should seek wisdom and understanding so we can make better decisions in life.

-See Also: Biblical Meaning Of The Name Kari
+See Also: Biblical Meaning Of Broken Eggs In A Dream

 Impact on Nature and People